GEK62/js-pet-projects/README.md

-# Pet projects made using pure JS,CSS and HTML by GEK🐱‍💻
+# Projects made using pure JS,CSS and HTML by GEK🐱‍💻

 ## 1 - Cards
 ## 2 - Drag&Drop